 Hidden talent: I collect Shirley Temple memorabilia and can even impersonate her.

 Favorite Atlanta place to visit: Center for Civil and Human Rights

 Favorite travel destinations: Big city: Toronto; leisure: Hawaii; Old Europe: Zagreb, Croatia

 Morris, Manning & Martin

-Simon R. Malko brings more than 20 years of courtroom and law firm experience to his leadership role at Morris, Manning & Martin, where he was elected in July as the third and youngest managing partner in the firm’s 42-year history.
+Simon R. Malko brings more than 20 years of courtroom and law firm experience to his leadership role at Morris, Manning & Martin, where he is the third and youngest managing partner in the firm’s 42-year history.
 His approach is to leverage technology and innovation to position the firm for new challenges and opportunities.
 Malko began his legal career in New York City, where he represented Fortune 50 companies and large investment banks.

 Education: Emory University, Fordham University School of Law (JD)